 A young, college-aged man pulled his newer model truck into the coin mat to do some much needed laundry.
 He got out, his laundry in tow, and approached the mat in work jeans that have been faded beforehand by someone else, a factory worker maybe, and work boots that he’s never worked in a day in his life.
-These were also faded beforehand.
-Sat atop his shoulders was a cotton white shirt, at least that’s was the ‘v’ of it placed at his collarbone would suggest, and over the top of this sat another cotton shirt, this one a mixture of red, white, and black, all in standard plaid.
+Sat atop his shoulders was a cotton white shirt, at least that’s was the ‘v’ shape of it protruding from his red, white, and black flannel would suggest.

 He had just finished what could presumably be his first vacation from college life.
 Seeing his parents must’ve been something of a treat for him; he was normally never as contempt.
 It almost seemed as though nothing could ruin his night, but just as fate has a funny way of disturbing peace, the young man started to get a funny itch himself.

 Upon entry of the coin mat, the young man, still writhing with hormones, spotted a young woman sitting five feet from the entrance.
 She was thin but filled out in the chest, holding a tired glare on a round face, and dressed in cowgirl boots, short denim shorts with fake gems on them, and an army green, wide-strapped tank top with no bra.
 Although she looked rough in the sense of bruised skin and what looked like a small string of bug bites that followed the veins in both arms, she held the tanned pigmentation of a young woman of the south, sun-kissed, lady-like for her grandmother’s memory, and retaining a few new tricks of the trade for her mother’s new and sometimes exciting habits.